 Another contributing factor to the prevalent now constant bidding wars is the decline in interest rates, effectively putting more money into people’s pockets, and enabling them to finance larger property purchases.

-To consider this influence, we enlisted our go-to mortgage broker Jake Abramowicz (aka Mortgage Jake).
+To consider this influence, we requested the insight of mortgage broker, Jake Abramowicz (now The Mortgage Jake Team).

-"Of course, this is all dependent on there not being a third wave, and/or a catastrophic issue with immunization, and some kind of economic disaster,” Jake concludes.
+“Of course, this is all dependent on there not being a third wave, and/or a catastrophic issue with immunization, and some kind of economic disaster,” Jake concluded.

 The presence of low-interest rates has been a factor in fuelling Toronto real estate prices for some time.
 While low-interest rates do play a key role in supporting economic recovery, they also provide the tools for homebuyers to pay high prices, increasing the propensity for bidding wars and the ongoing eroding of affordability.